whirlun/emigo/README.md

 Emigo brings AI-powered development to Emacs, integrating large language models directly into your workflow.
 Inspired by the capabilities of tools like [Aider](https://github.com/paul-gauthier/aider) and [Cline](https://github.com/sturdy-dev/cline), and the spiritual successor of [Aidermacs](https://github.com/MatthewZMD/aidermacs), Emigo acts as an **agentic** AI assistant.
 It leverages **tool use** to interact with your project, read files, write code, execute commands, and more, all within Emacs.

-## Development Status

-⚠️ **Beta Warning**: Emigo is under active development.
-Expect:
+## ⚠️ Emigo is under very active development.
+Expect breaking changes, unstable features, incomplete documentation

-- Breaking API changes
-- Unstable features
-- Incomplete documentation

 Please use only for testing and development.
 Report issues - your feedback helps shape Emigo!